 <dependencies> <dependency> <groupId>com.aliyun.openservices</groupId> <artifactId>tablestore-hbase-client</artifactId> <version>1.2.0</version> </dependency> </dependencies>

-Compared with self-built HBase services, Table Store has the following advantages:
+Compared with self-built HBase services, Tablestore has the following advantages:

-|Items||Table Store||Self-built HBase cluster|
+|Item||Tablestore||Self-built HBase cluster|

-|Cost||Billing is based on actual data volumes.
-By providing high performance and capacity instances, Table Store can be tailored to all scenarios.||Allocates resources based on traffic peaks.
-Resources remain idle during off-peak periods, resulting in high operation and maintenance costs.|
+|Cost||Charges fees based on actual data volumes.
+Tablestore provides high performance and capacity instances to meet the requirements of different scenarios.||Allocates resources based on traffic peaks.
+Resources remain idle during off-peak periods, which results in high operation and maintenance costs.|

-|Security||Integrates Alibaba Cloud RAM and supports multiple authentication and authorization mechanisms, VPC, and primary/RAM user account management.
-Authorization granularity can be defined at both the table-level and API-level.||Requires extra security mechanisms.|
+|Security||Integrates Alibaba Cloud RAM and supports multiple authentication and authorization mechanisms, VPC, and primary/RAM user management.
+Authorization granularity can be defined at both the table-level and operation-level.||Requires extra security mechanisms.|

 |Reliability||Supports automatic redundant data backup and failover.
-Data availability is 99.9% or greater, and data reliability is 99.99999999%.||Is dependent on cluster reliability.|
+Data availability is 99.9% or greater, and data reliability is 99.99999999%.||Requires extra mechanisms to ensure cluster reliability.|

-|Scalability||Server Load Balancer of Table Store supports PB-level data transfer from a single table.
-Manual resizing is not needed even if millions of bytes of data is concurrently stored.||Complex online/offline processes are required if a cluster reaches high usage capacity, which can severely impact online services.|
+|Scalability||Server Load Balancer (SLB) of Tablestore supports PB-level data transfer from a single table.
+Manual resizing is not needed even if millions of bytes of data is concurrently stored.||Complex online and offline processes are required if a cluster reaches high usage capacity, which impacts online services.|